johnoliver/git-rollback-maven-plugin/README.md

 git-rollback-maven-plugin
 =========================

-Provides a release rollback functionality that deletes and git tags created by a maven release
+Provides a release rollback functionality that deletes git tags created by a maven release and rolls back the release

 Usage
 =====